 At-home activities around Houston include packing rice and beans for the Fuente Food Pantry and making emergency lunch kits for Kids’ Meals and making Christmas shoeboxes for the Houston International Seafarers.
 Check out MDPC.org for directions or contact Jan Roe at email@example.com).
 After you make the kits, you will need to bring them to Memorial Drive Presbyterian Church at 11612 Memorial Drive, Houston, TX 77024 on Sunday, November 26.

 Beacon of Light Christian Center, located in an economically challenged part of Houston, will host clothing giveaway for the community on the morning of Saturday, November 24.
 (BeaconOfLightCC.org)

 The Woodlands Community Presbyterian Church will prepare Kids Meals and Meals on Wheels on Bless Friday at their church in the morning.
 They will also hold a campus cleanup and deliver breakfast to Meals On Wheels clients. (wcpc-tx.org or contact Bill Bray at firstname.lastname@example.org)

 Members of Trinity Church of God, located in a small town of 2,700 in rural east Texas will visit Inspiration Village, a place that enables individuals with special needs to learn, work, and grow emotionally, socially and spiritually.
 (See their Facebook page or contact Courtney Wright at email@example.com)

-Blessed Sacrament Catholic Church (Seattle, WA) will send parishioners help to help the homeless at the St. Vincent de Paul of Seattle food bank.
-Contact Chris May (firstname.lastname@example.org).
+Parishioners at Blessed Sacrament Catholic Church in Seattle will help the homeless at the St. Vincent de Paul of Seattle Food Bank.
+(Blessed-Sacrament.org or Chris May at firstname.lastname@example.org)

 Bless Friday® was founded in 2010 in Houston to change the way Americans celebrate Christmas.